nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
 * needs to associate goods with contacts
+* not good at keeping track of numbers

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app, able to associate goods to contacts and suppliers for easier management.
+**Value proposition**: To be able to manage contacts faster than a typical mouse/GUI driven app, able to associate goods to contacts and suppliers for easier management.